 At the very core of native ads is the concept of placing ads in a relevant and unobstructive context where they natively fit.
 Native advertising is most likely to look just like all other articles and pieces of content around it, and especially in cases where the goal is brand awareness, you may not see some of the common words you’re accustomed to seeing in advertisements (purchase, subscribe, sign up, etc).
 See examples of native ads.

 Native Advertising Channels

 Whether its run manually or programmatically, native advertising runs across:

-engines like Google pioneered an entirely new form of “native” with their sponsored search results.
+Search Engines like Google and Yahoo pioneered an entirely new form of “native” with their sponsored search results.